-She guided the Lasers to another fine season during the 2015-16 campaign.
+Hanks also guided the Lasers to a fine season during the 2015-16 campaign.
 Irvine Valley finished with a record of 23-8 overall, took second in the Orange Empire Conference and made the Southern California Regional final for the second straight season.

 Hanks guided the Lasers to one of the best seasons in program history in 2014-15.

 The team won 27 games, which was the second-most ever, made the Southern California Regional Final, rolled through the Orange Empire Conference, going 12-0 to win a title and racked up several impressive individual awards, including Breanna Turner and Jordan Coleman being named honorable mention All-Americans, Turner being picked all-state and the conference MVP and Hanks earning coach of the year awards.

 Four players, Turner, Conerie Brennan, Karli Kato and Erika Pagkalinawan signed to play at four-year schools.